elvis-sande/elvis-sande/README.md

   <summary><b>Key Accomplishments</b></summary>

 * I fixed a broken data-feed script and designed a web application that displayed data from the server application as a live graph
 * I added a live chart to a trader’s dashboard which displayed data in a clear and visually appealing way allowing traders to better identify under and overvalued stocks
-* I learned how to create software patch files

 </details>